juju/docs/src/en/reference-hook-tools.md

 This status message provides valuable feedback to the user about what is happening.
-Changes in the status message are not broadcast to peers and counterpart units - they are for the benefit of humans only, so tools representing Juju services (e.g. the Juju GUI) should check occasionally and be told the current status message.
+Changes in the status message are not broadcast to peers and counterpart units - they are for the benefit of humans only, so tools representing Juju applications (e.g. the Juju GUI) should check occasionally and be told the current status message.

 Spamming the status with many changes per second is therefore rather redundant